 SCI grant applications will be reviewed by a committee comprised of UT Dallas faculty and administrators with a range of scientific, technical, and research experience.
 Applicants will receive a brief list of strengths and weaknesses with a numerical rank (10=highly meritorious and recommended for funding, 1=low priority for application consideration).
 Awards will be announced following the completion of the reviews and funding will be available soon after.
 Evaluation criteria include:

 - Capacity for UT Dallas to become a nationally recognized leader in the Center’s theme area.

-- Quality of the DEI and community engagement plan.
+- Quality of the recruitment and community engagement plan.

 - Relevance of goals and plans for Center activities to build a sustaining entity.

 - The skills and abilities of the PI and faculty team to successfully pursue external funding.

 - The targeted funding program(s), associated funding level(s), and timeline for pursuit.

 - The degree of commitment of school leadership in sustaining Center operation following the completion of SCI grant support and (if necessary) addressing any deficit in faculty expertise through recruitment.

 - The extent to which the SCI grant funding will enhance the competitiveness in securing external funding.